This is a real FPL oldie, but having just arrived back from a 10-day culinary tour of Italy, I felt inspired to dig it up.

 Get down tonight."

-Well, according to two studies, written about in the NY Times this week, red wine will help you live longer and sugar won't kill you even if you're diabetic.
+Well, according to two studies, written about in the NY Times a bit ago, red wine will help you live longer and sugar won't kill you, even if you're diabetic.
 Woah!
 For real?

 From one of the articles:

 "Two large studies involving more than 21,000 people found that people with Type 2 diabetes had no reduction in their risk of heart attacks and strokes and no reduction in their death rate if they rigorously controlled their blood sugar levels."